 How are live and recorded online classes different?

-This is the second of three lessons about Teaching Online.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Teaching Online.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concepts of online, blended and hybrid learning